NLeSC/guide/languages/python.md

 * Python has its own debugger called [pdb](https://docs.python.org/3/library/pdb.html).
 It is a part of the Python distribution.
 * [pudb](https://github.com/inducer/pudb) is a console-based Python debugger which can easily be installed using pip.

-* If you are looking for IDE's with debugging capabilities, these are the most used open source IDE's:
+* If you are looking for IDE's with debugging capabilities, please check **Editors and IDEs** section.
-  - [PyCharm](https://www.jetbrains.com/pycharm) Community Edition is open source.
-The source code is available [here](https://github.com/JetBrains/intellij-community/tree/master/python).
-  - [PyDev](http://www.pydev.org/) is an open source IDE.
-The source code is available [here](https://github.com/fabioz/Pydev).

-* If you are using Windows [Python Tools for Visual Studio](https://github.com/Microsoft/PTVS) adds Python support for Visual Studio.
+* If you are using Windows, [Python Tools for Visual Studio](https://github.com/Microsoft/PTVS) adds Python support for Visual Studio.
 * If you would like to integrate [pdb](https://docs.python.org/3/library/pdb.html) with **vim** editor, you can use [Pyclewn](http://pyclewn.sourceforge.net/).

 * List of other available software can be found [here](https://wiki.python.org/moin/PythonDebuggingTools).